djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 - HDMI 2.0: 3840 x 2160 @ 60Hz
 - DisplayPort 1.1: 3840 x 2160 @ 30Hz
 - DisplayPort 1.2: 3840 x 2160 @ 60Hz

-I've found the biggest problem is that the montor is 'smart' and tries to figure what what is connected and therefore what to display.
-And the graphics card is 'smart' and does the same thing.
-So it is very hard to get 4k running at 60Hz

 ### The System has detected a link failure